Azure-Samples/azure-search-rest-samples/Debug-sessions/README.md

 ## Get connection information

-Gather connection information used on the requests.
+Gather connection information used in the requests.
 You can find this information in the Azure portal.
-Save it in Notepad or another temporary location.
+Save it in a temporary location, such as Notepad.

 1. In Azure Storage, select **Security + networking** > **Access keys** from the left pane and copy a connection string.
 It should be in this format: `DefaultEndpointsProtocol=https;AccountName=<YOUR-STORAGE-ACCOUNT>;AccountKey=<YOUR-ACCESS-KEY>;`